Yi Sun-sin trilogy: Development

-In 2013, while producing The Admiral: Roaring Currents, Big Stone Pictures revealed their plans to produce two more films related to Yi Sun-sin, titled Emergence of Hansan Dragon and Noryang: Sea of Death as sequels, depending on the success of The Admiral.
+In 2013, while producing The Admiral: Roaring Currents, Big Stone Pictures revealed their plans to produce two more films related to Yi Sun-sin, titled Emergence of Hansan Dragon and Noryang: Deadly Sea as sequels, depending on the success of The Admiral.
 Following the box office success of The Admiral which became the most-watched and highest-grossing film of all time in South Korea, production of the sequels was confirmed.

-According to director Kim, the charm of Admiral Yi Sun-shin has left him spellbound and inspired him to make a film trilogy about one of Korea's most celebrated historical figures.
+According to director Kim, the charm of Admiral Yi Sun-sin has left him spellbound and inspired him to make a film trilogy about one of Korea's most celebrated historical figures.
 In a statement in July 2022, Kim explained the different characteristics depicted in the three films:

 Films

 The Admiral: Roaring Currents (2014)

 Based on historical Battle of Myeongnyang (1597), The Admiral narrates the against-the-odds triumph over Japanese navy.
-The film focused on Yi’s planning for the battle and the swashbuckling naval clash.
+The film focused on Yi's planning for the battle and the swashbuckling naval clash.
 61 minutes of its naval battle between 12 vessels of the Korean navy by led Yi and 330 invading Japanese ships, captivated the audience and was praised by the critics.
 The film attracted 17 million moviegoers becoming the most-viewed and highest-grossing film of all time in South Korea.
 It also became a box-office hit internationally and grossed US$138.3 million worldwide.